Funding Awarded for Travel or in-person events are subject to current CDC and Duke University policies and restrictions.

 This award is for research support for undergraduate and graduate students to pursue projects on the intersection of gender and race.

 In 1996, a group of African-American alumnae who serve on the Council on Women’s Studies, which is the advisory board to the campus program, created a fund to support and encourage student scholarship on gender and race.
 Awards of up to $1,000 will be given to undergraduate and graduate students whose projects promote scholarly exploration and research on topics of gender and race.
-The award may be used for travel, living expenses, direct costs incurred in collecting and analyzing information, costs for copying documents, or conference registration fees.
+The award may be used for travel, living expenses, direct costs incurred in collecting and analyzing information, costs for copying documents, conference registration fees, or as a means of recognizing outstanding research work.
 Winners will be asked to report on the use of these funds and their work.
 Undergraduate and graduate student projects will be evaluated separately.

 Student Initiated Projects:

-Students, graduate or undergraduate, who have a well-defined research project that they wish to pursue on their own are encouraged to apply for a grant to conduct independent research.
+Students, graduate or undergraduate, who have a well-defined research project that they wish to pursue on their own or outstanding research they wish to be recognized are encouraged to apply for a grant.
 Applicants should include the name of a faculty member who can be contacted as a reference.

 - a proposal of 2-3 pages addressed to the Gender and Race Research Award Committee;